Misogyny & Flawed Femininity

 “They congregate around the breakfast buffet — fruit and pastries — every morning.
 They do not want to experience a place in its real state; they want to experience that place as the hotel, a golden cage.
 A cage that isn’t meant to keep them in, but rather keep everyone else out.”

-Money is always spent on those who least know how to enjoy it — or is this just a platitude we use to comfort ourselves, thinking we would know how to enjoy it better if we had money?
+Money is often spent on those who least know how to enjoy it—or is this just a platitude we tell ourselves, believing we would know how to savor it better if we had it?

-Lucia and Mia have a precise goal, a plan, a tactic, and a currency to execute it.
+Lucia and Mia, on the other hand, have a clear goal, a plan, a tactic, and the currency to execute it.

 In Elite Daily’s words: